 I held onto Savannah’s sweater with one hand and the chain with the other.
-Kalyra was killing me holding on the chain with her hand enclosed in the sweater as her hands were cold.
+Kalyra was scaring me holding on the chain with her hand enclosed in the sweater as her hands were cold.

 “Listen to me Kalyra, I’d rather your hands freeze than them slip off the chain now so grab it with your hands this instant!!

 We got to Scout’s Landing and sat to enjoy the views over Zion Valley and take some deep breaths.
 Had the crowds not been as intense, we may have gone up to the top of Angels Landing with the girls, but I can’t say for sure.

 The views weren’t as stunning as when we went up in 2006.

 The sun was shining bright and had washed it all out and the trees below were stripped of their leaves so the vivid green carpet of the canyon floor was gone.

 I remember in 2006 it being overcast and so gave us one of the most dramatic and stunning views on the planet and that red rock really stood out.